 The EDSAC was the world’s first stored-program computer to operate a regular computing service.
 Designed and built at Cambridge University, the EDSAC performed its first fully automatic calculation on 6 May 1949.
 The Warwick University simulator is a faithful emulation of the EDSAC designed to run on a personal computer.
 The user interface has all the controls and displays of the original machine, and the system includes a library of original programs, subroutines, debugging software, and program documentation

 The arithmetic unit was also known as an ALU (arithmetic-logic unit) and our unit was very kindly donated by Rodney Dale.
-The photograph shows one of these units being placed in an EDSAC II machine
+The photograph shows one of these units being placed in the EDSAC II machine.

 The actual installation photograph is Copyright Computer Laboratory, University of Cambridge.
 Reproduced by permission.